collective live+work spaces

 Environment ✧ hills amongst windy rocky river valleys, scrubland and woods; hikes on doorstep

-Decent winter climate and at the door — a station, shops, villages, nice countryside, plus a multitude of varied attractions close by, in a well developed country having good infrastructure.
-The main disadvantage is that the village is uninteresting at the end of the rail line with a change to reach the mainline (reopening 2028, decent bus until).
+Decent winter climate and at the door: a station, shops, villages, nice countryside, plus a multitude of varied attractions closeby.
+France is a well served country with good infrastructure; the main disadvantage is that the village is uninteresting at the end of the rail line with a change to reach the mainline (at Nîmes), not reopening until 2028 (decent bus until).

-The strongest candidate thus far, not least since it had originally been conceived of as a cohousing project, albeit without adequate support and an unsustainable approach.
+Strongest candidate thus far, originally conceived as a cohousing project, albeit unrealised.
 Acquisition could proceed with 10× co-owners at around €15–20k each (for 6 months fractional studio, or a dedicated studio without fitout) covering around half the capital.

-If this seems interesting and you'd potentially be up to be involved, please contact me and we can arrange a call to discuss what route forward might best work for everyone. jacob@hub.house · Whatsapp
+If you find interesting for potentially being involved, please contact me and we'll have a call to discuss what route forward might best work for everyone, plus schedule a visit. jacob@hub.house · Whatsapp

-✦ most activity would be either on the property, or in the surrounding areas; popping out for a coffee or bite is no issue in the village, yet much more pleasant hopping on the train/bus to the next with nominal extra effort, thus the appeal of the local village should only really be influenced by the fact that is has all that's needed
+✦ most activities would not be around the village itself, but either on-property, or in the nearby areas; popping out for a coffee or bite is no issue in the village, yet much more pleasant hopping on the train/bus to the next, thus the appeal of the local village should only really be influenced by the fact that is has all that's needed

-✦ the immediate countryside is not lush and lacks much variation, plus has major fire risks with dry conditions (followed by brief intense downpours at certain times of year), however the wider area within easy reach, offers great variety
+✦ the immediate countryside is not lush and lacks much variation, plus has major fire risks with dry conditions (followed by intense downpours at certain times of year), however the wider area within easy reach offers very impressive variety

 ✦ minor wood pallet factory, and pile of old factory buildings, one now housing a bric-a-brac community repurposing space, and a micro-brewery(!)